Grab Deal : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 SELECT Pub.[publication]
 [PublicationName] ,Art.[publisher_db] [DatabaseName] ,Art.[article]
 [Article Name] ,Art.[source_owner] [Schema] ,Art.[source_object] [Object] FROM [distribution].[dbo].[MSarticles] Art INNER JOIN [distribution].[dbo].[MSpublications] Pub ON Art.[publication_id] = Pub.[publication_id] ORDER BY Pub.[publication], Art.[article]

-2).
-Publication A publication is the logical collection of articles within a database.
-It allows to define and configure articles properties at a higher level so that they can be inherited to other articles in the group.
-An article cannot be distributed independently, but it needs the publication.
+A publication is the logical collection of articles within a database.
+It allows us to define and configure articles’ properties at a higher level so that they can be inherited from to other articles in the group.
+An article cannot be distributed independently, but it needs publication.

-3).
-Publisher This is the source database where replication starts and makes data available for the replication.
+This is the source database where SQL replication starts and makes data available for the replication.
 Publishers define what they publish through a publication.
 A publisher can have one or more publications where each publisher defines a data propagation mechanism by creating multiple replications stored procedures together.

 USE Distribution GO select * from MSpublications

-SELECT @@ServerName Servername, case when is_distributor=1 then 'Yes' else 'No' end status FROM sys.servers WHERE name='repl_distributor' AND [email protected]@servername;
+SELECT @@ServerName Servername, case when is_distributor=1 then 'Yes' else 'No' end status FROM sys.servers WHERE name='repl_distributor' AND data_source=@@servername;

 Here is the command to check either a distribution database is installed or not.